A History of Solar Activity over Millennia: Conclusions

-Measurements of nitrates in polar ice allow the reconstruction of strong solar energetic particle (SEP) events in the past, over the five past centuries.
-Together with independent measurements of the concentration of different cosmogenic isotopes in lunar and meteoritic rocks, it leads to estimates of the SEP flux on different timescales.
-Directly space-borne-measured SEP flux for recent decades is broadly consistent with estimates on longer timescales -- up to millions of years, and the occurrence of extra-strong events is unlikely.
+Measurements of the concentration of different cosmogenic isotopes in lunar and meteoritic rocks make it possible to estimate the SEP flux on different timescales.
+Directly space-borne-measured SEP flux for recent decades is broadly consistent with estimates on longer timescales -- up to millions of years.
+The occurrence of extra-strong events, with the fluence of SEP (with energy greater than 30~MeV) exceeding 5~\texttimes~10\super{10}~cm\super{-2} is unlikely on the multimillenial time scale.

 In general, the following main features are observed in the long-term evolution of solar magnetic activity.

 \begin{itemize}

 \item Solar activity is dominated by the 11-year Schwabe cycle on an interannual timescale.
 Some additional longer characteristic times can be found, including the Gleissberg secular cycle, de~Vries/Suess cycle, and a quasi-cycle of 2000\,--\,2400~years.
 However, all these longer cycles are intermittent and cannot be regarded as strict phase-locked periodicities.